isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-archiving-the-singapore-wide-web.md

 The new legislation to collect and preserve Singapore-related websites is a notable step forward for NLB.
 It enables the National Library to strengthen its national collection by collecting published heritage materials that are born digital, including all Singapore websites.
 These digital materials will not only enrich and supplement existing local content and create a lasting legacy for future generations of Singaporeans, but also enhance the National Library’s standing as a public and heritage institution.

 The journey, however, does not end here.
-Given the more than 180,000 registered .sg domain websites 4 and with the number set to increase every year, collecting and preserving Singapore-related websites is an uphill task.
+Given the more than 180,000 registered .sg domain websites[^4] and with the number set to increase every year, collecting and preserving Singapore-related websites is an uphill task.
 To complicate matters, there are many non-.sg websites out there with significant Singaporean content.
 As non-.sg websites are excluded under the new NLB Act mandate, the National Library is legally bound to seek written consent from website owners before such sites can be archived.

 The WAS portal currently comprises mainly government websites as well as a handful of websites of private organisations that had previously granted NLB permission to archive their sites.